 Arm lift vs. liposuction

 Brachioplasty is designed to address excess, sagging skin beneath the arms; it will not be effective in removing a large amount of fat.
 If you have good skin contraction, but are bothered by fullness in the upper arms caused by excess fat, a fat reduction procedure such as liposuction may be a better option.
-Dr. Clark will help you understand your procedures options at your consultation.
+Our surgeons will help you understand your procedures options at your consultation.